BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for treatment of advanced, recurrent, or metastatic vulvar carcinoma, including squamous cell carcinoma and adenocarcinoma.

-1. Authorization of 12 months may be granted for treatment of unresectable, inoperable, or metastatic hepatocellular carcinoma, when the requested medication will be used as initial treatment in combination with atezolizumab.
+Authorization of 12 months may be granted for treatment of unresectable or extrahepatic/ metastatic hepatocellular carcinoma, when the requested medication will be used as initial treatment in combination with atezolizumab.

-For ophthalmic disorders, authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in Section II when the member has demonstrated a positive clinical response to therapy (e.g., improvement or maintenance in best corrected visual acuity [BCVA] or visual field, or a reduction in the rate of vision decline or the risk of more severe vision loss).
+For ophthalmic disorders, authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in the coverage criteria section when the member has demonstrated a positive clinical response to therapy (e.g., improvement or maintenance in best corrected visual acuity [BCVA] or visual field, or a reduction in the rate of vision decline or the risk of more severe vision loss).

-For all other indications, authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in Section II when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+For all other indications, authorization of 12 months may be granted for continued treatment in members requesting reauthorization for an indication listed in the coverage criteria section when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

 MEDICATION QUANTITY LIMITS